Marinus Wanewar

-Marinus Maryanto Wanewar (born 24 February 1997 in Sarmi) is an Indonesian professional footballer who plays as a forward for Liga 2 club Persipura Jayapura.
+Marinus Maryanto Wanewar (born 24 February 1997 in Sarmi) is an Indonesian professional footballer who plays as a forward for Championship club Persiku Kudus.

 Club career

 Persipura Jayapura

 Marinus made his debut with Persipura Jayapura, when Persipura Jayapura played against Bhayangkara.
 He scored his first goal in the 52nd minute and was shown a second yellow for his excessive celebration.
 Marinus claimed to be too excited after scoring the goal after receiving a nice pass from his boyhood idol Boaz Solossa.

 He said, "when I did the celebration, I did not remember if I already had a yellow card, I never expected to get a red card.
 I'm too happy to receive the ball from Boaz to score the goal".

 Bhayangkara (loan)

 He was signed for Bhayangkara to play in the Liga 1 in the 2018 season, on loan from Persipura Jayapura.
 Wanewar made his debut on 14 April 2018 in a match against Perseru Serui.
 On 27 May 2018, Wanewar scored his first goal for Bhayangkara against Borneo in the 63rd minute at the PTIK Stadium, Jakarta.
 He made 18 league appearances and scored 3 goals for Bhayangkara.